Tuesday – Best Night of the Week!

 Checking in.
 Arrive at the start area before 1900 and pass the stern of the signal boat with your mainsail raised and your class flag displayed.
 The RC will probably give you a wave of acknowledgement before you say anything.
 If not, call out your sail number to be sure you have effectively checked in.
 Don’t even think about checking in by radio.

 Starting sequence.
-Here’s another way to present the foregoing, though, as explained, the use of flags has been reduced in recent years:
+Here’s another way to present the foregoing:

 Typical Tuesday Start Sequences